andrewfraley/magic_mapper/README.md

 ## Modifying the script

-The script is currently setup to detect the button presses of the commonly unused buttons.
-Namely the 0-9 buttons and the color buttons.
-You can remap other buttons, but be aware this script does not prevent the actions a button normally takes.
-For example, you could override the channel +/- buttons, but some internal apps use these buttons.
-So if you press one, it will execute the default behavior in addition to the remapped behavior via this script.

 The function names supplied in magic_mapper_config.json map to the function names in the script.
 If you wanted to have the yellow button do something unsupported by this script, create a new function in magic_mapper.py and then add the function to magic_mapper_config.json such as:

 ```